BOXNYC/AlphaVideoTexture.js/README.md

 https://github.com/m90/seeThru

 ## Arguments
-src: [Array] An array of video file paths in formats .mp4, .m4v, .ogv, and webm
+src: * [Array] An array of video file paths in formats .mp4, .m4v, .ogv, and webm

 options: [Object] Settings object.
   - alphaVideo: [string] Path to a true alpha channel video.
-Will be used if when supported.
+Will be used if supported.
+  - videoElement: [HTMLVideoElement] The Video element you wish to render on the texture.
+Default is a dynamically generated tag, not inserted in the DOM.
   - renderEvery: [int] Determine how many frames get rendered.
 Example, set to 2 to rendere every other frame.
 Default 1.
   - quality: [float] 0.0 - 1.0 percent quality.
 Example, 0.5 is 50% quality.
 Warning, if the fallback imageTexture is DATA, the quality option must be set to a foldable percent, for example .75 .5, .25, .125, etc. If not, the texture will distort non-uniformly.
 Default 1.0.
   - fallbackImageTexture: [string] Options: AlphaVideoTextureImageTexture.DATA & AlphaVideoTextureImageTexture.CANVAS.
 Explained below.